microsoft/netperf/docs/machines.md

 ```
 curl https://raw.githubusercontent.com/microsoft/netperf/main/setup-runner-linux.sh -o setup-runner-linux.sh

+# Make sure to run this script twice to properly install everything (to account for lab vs. Azure environment differences)

 bash setup-runner-linux.sh -i <peerip> -g <github token *do this on client only> -n <no reboot *optional>

 # Do this on the client only: